nonanonno/CarND-Traffic-Sign-Classifier-Project/writeup.md

 These are computed in 12th cell, 13th cell, 14th cell.

-I chesed LeNet archhitecture because I know that LeNet is nice to mnist.
-The image size of traffic signs is similar to mnist.
+I chesed the LeNet architecture that has two convolution layers, three fully connected layers.
+Because the LeNet is nice for mnist dataset (I learned that in lesson 12) and the size of the traffic sign image is similar to size of mnist image, I use it.
+I tried the batch size as 32, 64, 128 and 256.
+The validation set accuracy with the batch size as 32 is 0.959, but the accuracy is unstable as shown in the below figure.
+The validation accuracy with the batch size as 64 is also unstable.
+The validation accuracy with the batch size as 256 is lower.
+Therefore I chose the batch size as 128.

+![alt text][learn32]
+![alt text][learn128]

 The accuracy for training set is 1.000, so the model can classify the training data perfectly.
 However, the accuracy for validation set is 6 points lower than for training set because the model has been fitted to the training data strongly.
+To solve this problem, there is an idea that I augment training data with mirrored images, scaled images, and so on.
+This makes training data more variously.

 ### Test a Model on New Images